 The Adjutant General”

-At some point while on the detail, Elkoney was sent to Cabanatuan #1 which had been opened for the POWs who had previously been held at Camp O’Donnell.
-The camp had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Panagatan.
+It appears Elkoney became ill and was sent to Cabanatuan #1 which had been opened for the POWs who had previously been held at Camp O’Donnell.
+The camp had been the headquarters of the 91st Philippine Army Division and was formerly known as Camp Panagatan.

-His family received a second message from the War Department near the end of June or early July.
+His family received a second message from the War Department in July.
 The following is an excerpt from it: